 Here is a sheet I put together to help my Year 6 children describe a setting in their narrative writing.
 It encourages them to avoid telling the reader where the narrative is set directly but to use the sights and sounds of the setting as hints to the reader.

 I used it as follows:

-1) OHT copy of first story.
+1) Share a copy of the first story.
 Children have whiteboards.
-They read and guess where the setting is, then list on whiteboards the words expressions which helped them guess.
+They read and guess where the setting is, then list on whiteboards the expressions of the words, which helped them guess.